makersacademy/rps-challenge/README.md

 ## How to run

-- Clone this repo `git clone [url]`
+- Clone this repo `git clone [url]`.
-- Navigate to the rps-challenge folder `cd rps-challenge`
+- Navigate to the rps-challenge folder `cd rps-challenge`.
-- Run `gem install bundle` if bundler isn't installed
+- Run `gem install bundle` if bundler isn't installed.
-- Run `bundle`
+- Run `bundle`.
-- On your terminal, run `rackup` to launch the web app
+- On your terminal, run `rackup` to launch the web app.
-- Enter localhost:9292 in your browser
+- Enter localhost:9292 in your browser.
 - Playing the game!

 ## Screenshots